Dre Campbell Farm

 Lacewings feed on common garden pests like aphids, mealybugs, spider mites, and thrips.

-To attract lacewings to your garden, plant species that produce small flowers clustered together.
-These include yarrow, fennel, Queen Anne’s Lace, dill, and sunflowers.
+Plants that produce small flowers clustered together to attract lacewings to your garden.
+These include yarrow, fennel, Queen Anne’s lace, dill, and sunflowers.

 Plants for Ladybugs